dascritch/cpu-audio/API.md

-planeName          | string  | the name of the plane, as given in the `addPlane` method, `planeName` parameter pointName          | string  | the name of the point, as given in the `addPoint` method, `pointName` parameter pointData          | object  | data for the point, as in `point(planeName, pointName)` elementPointTrack  | Element | The created or existing point in the time track elementPointPanel  | Element | The created or existing point in the panel
+planeName          | string  | the name of the plane, as given in the `addPlane` method, `planeName` parameter pointName          | string  | the name of the point, as given in the `addPoint` method, `pointName` parameter pointData          | object  | data for the point, as in `point(planeName, pointName)` pointDataGroup     | object  | Object of points in the plane, as `{ pointName : pointData, pointName : pointData…}` elementPointTrack  | Element | The created or existing point in the time track elementPointPanel  | Element | The created or existing point in the panel